Version: 1.0

 8. Authorization Server-Provided Nonce

-Credential Issuers MUST provide DPoP-Nonces.
+Credential Issuers MUST provide DPoP Nonces.

 Fresh DPoP Nonces MUST be provided in the response of the OID4VCI Nonce Endpoint.